bogamie/bogamie.github.io/_posts/Computer Architecture/2024-09-27-computer-architecutre-2.md

 [^12]: A link to the calling site that allows a procedure to return to the proper address; in MIPS it is stored in register `$ra`.
 [^13]: The program that instigates a procedure and provides the necessary parameter values.
 [^14]: A procedure that executes a series of stored instructions based on parameters provided by the caller and then returns control to the caller.
+[^15]: A data structure for spilling registers organized as a last-in-ﬁrst-out queue.
+[^16]: A value denoting the most recently allocated address in a stack that shows where registers should be spilled or where oldregister values can be found.
+In MIPS, it is register `$sp`.
+[^17]: Add element to stack.
+[^18]: Remove element from stack.